Montana Guardsman pleads no contest to helicopter trespassing in Sweet Grass County

 "I'll put (the antlers) up at the ranch at one of the cabins and display them," McMullen said when asked if she wanted them back.
 Absent from the proceedings, the rancher took issue with the fine amount.
 "That’s what it cost him for using a multi-million dollar helicopter, messing around."

-The Chronicle contacted a Montana Army National Guard representative regarding the ongoing military investigation.
+The Enterprise contacted a Montana Army National Guard representative regarding the ongoing military investigation.